 A Half Dome: I think everyone in the world should have one of these.
 Or, more specifically, something of this shape.
 Someone made me one once by cutting a log in half and it's my favorite.
 So you could make one of these too.
 And if you fork over the money for a year's blog subscription and give it with the dome, someone's going to thank you at some point.
 Only, probably not anyone in your current family or friend circle because they're tired of you always saying "Katy Says."
 So, on second thought, don't give this to anyone, just get one for yourself.

-The Full Aligned and Well DVD Kit: This is a great deal (more that 50% off!) for the health practitioner.
+The Full Aligned and Well DVD Series: This is a great deal for the health practitioner.
 Especially when you use it as a library for your clients.
 A great way to spread alignment info in a simple, below-the-radar.
 Much better than saying "Well, Katy Says you should do that, so do that."

 WHO THE HECK IS THIS KATY AND WOULD YOU PLEASE STOP QUOTING HER.
 It's freaking me out, man.

 DIY Foodstuffs: I love, Love, LOVE it when people make me food -- especially food that fits into what I am or am not eating.
 When you're off grains or gluten, the holidays can a a little dull.
 Here are two sunbeams in my day, in case you'd like to spread the love.

 This recipe (click) is beyond words.
 I have it memorized as I've made it three times a week for the last nine weeks.
 Whip up a batch of these and give it to any of your Paleo-eatin' or gluten free pals.
 They'll love it.